Combined Thymectomy and Right Lower Lobe Pulmonary Wedge Resection by Thoracoscopy

 On examination, patients demonstrate weak eye movements with intact pupil function.
 They may appear expressionless due to facial muscle involvement and have a “dropped head” from weak posterior neck muscles.
 This patient in this scenario had clear lung sounds bilaterally.
 She had fatigable bilateral ptosis, right greater than left.
 She had fatigable left hyperopia in extraocular movements.
 She had decreased neck flexion strength.
 The rest of the neurological examination was unremarkable.

 The diagnosis of MG can be confirmed by serologic tests for autoantibodies and electromyographic studies.
 The edrophonium chloride (Tensilon) test is sensitive but has a significant false positive rate.
 A chest CT or MRI should be obtained to demonstrate the absence of a thymoma.
-About 60%–-70% of MG patients have thymic hyperplasia, and 10%–15% of patients have an underlying thymoma.
+About 60–70% of MG patients have thymic hyperplasia, and 10–15% of patients have an underlying thymoma.

-In this case, a chest CT revealed a spiculated 1.3-cm lesion at the fissural surface of the superior segment in the right lower lobe that was highly suspicious for a carcinoma of the lung (Fig. 1).
+In this case, a chest CT revealed a spiculated 1.3-cm lesion at the fissural surface of the superior segment in the right lower lobe that was highly suspicious for a carcinoma of the lung (Figure 1).
 A PET/CT was subsequently obtained that showed FDG avidity suspicious for malignancy.

 The natural history of MG is that of progressively shorter symptom-free intervals that peak within 2 to 3 years of disease onset.
 A period of time then elapses when patients typically have a persistent, stable disease that can worsen in the setting of infection, medications, or other clinical changes.
-A third phase may follow in which about 10%–20% of patients may have spontaneous remission.
+A third phase may follow in which about 10–20% of patients may have spontaneous remission.

 Medical management of MG involves symptom control (anticholinesterase agents) and immunomodulation (steroids, immunosuppression, plasma exchange, intravenous immunoglobulin).
 Patients with non-thymomatous MG may benefit from thymectomy to improve symptoms or increase the probability of disease remission.
-The Myasthenia Gravis Foundation of America (MGFA) classification of MG severity suggests that patients with only ocular MG (MGFA I) do not derive benefit from thymectomy whereas patients with generalized MG (MGFA >II) may see symptom improvement.1 An important caveat is that a high percentage (50%–70%) of patients with ocular MG progress to generalized MG over the first 2 to 3 years of diagnosis; thus, early thymectomy may “rescue” a proportion of this population.
+The Myasthenia Gravis Foundation of America (MGFA) classification of MG severity suggests that patients with only ocular MG (MGFA I) do not derive benefit from thymectomy whereas patients with generalized MG (MGFA >II) may see symptom improvement.1 An important caveat is that a high percentage (50–70%) of patients with ocular MG progress to generalized MG over the first 2 to 3 years of diagnosis; thus, early thymectomy may “rescue” a proportion of this population.

 This patient had a right lower lobe lung nodule that was suspicious for malignancy and non-thymomatous myasthenia gravis.
 She required a lung resection for diagnostic and therapeutic purposes as well as a thymectomy to help control her myasthenia gravis symptoms.
 Consequently, a combined approach was conducted.

 Transcervical thymectomy is the least invasive open approach; however, complete resection of perithymic tissue is limited.
 This is important because the thymus may extend beyond its anatomic boundaries (innominate vein superiorly and phrenic nerves laterally), and about 75% of patients have ectopic thymic tissue throughout the anterior mediastinum.
-Minimally invasive techniques such as video-assisted thoracoscopic (VATS) or robotic thymectomy result in improved visualization and completeness of resection.
+Minimally-invasive techniques such as video-assisted thoracoscopic (VATS) or robotic thymectomy result in improved visualization and completeness of resection.
 They are performed either from the left or the right chest depending on surgeon preference and tumor laterality.

 The surgeon should work with the neurologist to optimize the patient preoperatively to prevent postoperative myasthenic crisis and avoid respiratory failure.
 Forced vital capacity and maximal breathing capacity (frequency multiplied by the volume of breaths in 1 minute) should be measured to assess respiratory weakness.
 MG symptoms must be well controlled with cholinesterase inhibitors, immunosuppression, plasmapheresis, or intravenous immunoglobulin treatment before operation.